Advertiser Disclosure

 • United Airlines

-Keep note that you’re able to change this selection once per year, in January — otherwise, you’ll be stuck with your previous year’s airline.
-If you’ve never chosen an airline you can select one at any time.
+It’s worth noting that you can change this selection once per year, in January — otherwise, you’re stuck with your previous year’s airline.
+If you’ve never chosen an airline, you can select one at any time.
 Also, anecdotally, some cardholders have had success changing their airline beyond January if they haven’t used any of their credit yet and call in to ask.

 You can use your Amex Business Platinum card to fly business or first class on any airline and receive the Pay With Points rebate.